-What is the Safest Way to Pass a Motorcycle?
+What Is the Safest Way to Pass a Motorcycle?

 Legally passing a motorcycle is identical to passing a car, truck, or commercial vehicle.
 Always pass on the left and do not get too close or drive fast.

-Who is at Fault for Most Motorcycle Accidents?
+Who Is at Fault for Most Motorcycle Accidents?

-Nearly all motorcycle accidents in intersections are the fault of other drivers making illegal maneuvers that violate the biker's right of way.
+Nearly all motorcycle hit-and-run accidents in intersections are the fault of other drivers making illegal maneuvers that violate the biker's right of way.

 Often, other motorists will fail to obey a stop sign or traffic light and turn in the pathway of an approaching biker.
-Most of the remaining motorcycle crashes involved a single vehicle when the biker hits an object or reacts to slippery surfaces during rain or the winter months.
+Most of the remaining motorcycle crashes involved a single hit and run vehicle when the biker hits an object or reacts to slippery surfaces during rain or the winter months.

-What Happens When You get Hit by a Motorcycle?
+What Happens When You Get Hit by a Motorcycle?

-Make sure the ER doctors perform proper diagnostic tests while examining your injuries to diagnose your condition accurately, even if you do not know if you have injuries.
+Ensure the ER doctors perform proper diagnostic tests while examining your injuries to accurately diagnose your condition, even if you do not know if you have injuries.

-What is the Major Cause of Death in Motorcycle Accidents?
+What Is the Major Cause of Death in Motorcycle Accidents?

-Blunt force trauma to a motorcyclist or passenger's head is the leading cause of fatalities in motorcycle accidents, especially for bikers that do not wear a helmet.
+Blunt force trauma to a motorcyclist or passenger's head is the leading cause of fatalities in hit and run motorcycle accidents, especially for bikers that do not wear a helmet.

 While a concussion is not as life-threatening as other head trauma, it could cause severe consequences and possible death if internal bleeding is involved.

-What Should I do After a Hit and Run Motorcycle Accident?
+What Should I Do After a Hit and Run Motorcycle Accident?

 Let an Experienced Chicago Hit and Run Accident Lawyer Help You

 Regardless of whether you find the driver responsible for the hit and run accident or file a claim through your uninsured motorist coverage, working with an experienced Chicago motorcycle accident lawyer can help.

-Rosenfeld Injury Lawyers LLC can ensure you get the compensation you deserve after being victimized in a hit-and-run motorcycle accident.
+Rosenfeld Injury Lawyers LLC can ensure you get the compensation you deserve after being victimized in a hit-and-run accident.
 We can advise you of your options, and we work on a contingency fee basis, so there is no fee unless you are financially compensated.